 AWS Lambda0.5.8Minimum Jenkins requirement: 1.580.1ID: aws-lambda

-Last released: 12 days ago
+Last released: a month ago

 This plugin adds AWS Lambda invocation and deployment abilities to build steps and post build actions